awanmbandi/aws-real-world-projects/README.md

 ## NOTE (ANNOUNCEMENT) DEC 29th:
 - I recently updated the branch name `three-tier-mailing-app-project` where the project scripts are in to `four-tier-mailing-app-project`
 - You do not have to border about changing anything on your end because the project runbooks/scripts are all still the same, I only update the branch name to match the architecture we're building for this Application.
-- To make things esier for everyone, I have `MADE` the `four-tier-mailing-app-project` BRANCH the `DEFAULT` BRANCH
+- To make things esier for everyone, I have `MADE` the `four-tier-mailing-app-project` BRANCH the `DEFAULT` BRANCH.
+So you don't have to switch to the project branch everytime you click on the base repo link.

 In this runbook, we will implement the PHP Mailing deployment with multi-tier architecture on AWS.
 We will be using the Amazon EC2 service on AWS for Webservers and Appservers.
 For the Mysql database, we will use the RDS service.
 We'll also see how to connect the Webserver to the Appservers and the Appservers with the Database to achieve a multi-tier application architecture deployment.